RandomInternetPreson/Lucid_Vision/README.md

      * Reduced the number of entries needed for the config file.
      * Really cleaned up the code, it is much better organized now.
      * Added the ability to switch which gpu loads the vision model in the UI.

+* Bonus Update for May 31 2024, WizardLM-2-8x22B and I figured out how to prevent Alltalk from reading the file directory locations!!

 * Update May 30 2024, Lucid_Vision now supports MiniCPM-Llama3-V-2_5, thanks to https://github.com/justin-luoma.
 Additionally WizardLM-2-8x22B added the functionality to load in the MiniCPM 4-bit model.